nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * 3a1 HackAssist shows an error message that shows what is the expected input
     * Use case resumes from step 2.

 * 3b.
-There are no members with the specified email
+There are no people with the specified email
-    * 3b1 HackAssist shows an error message that there are no members
+    * 3b1 HackAssist shows an error message that there are no people
     * Use case resumes from step 2.

 **Use case: Edit a task**

 **MSS**

-1. User requests to edit a new member
+1. User requests to edit a new person
 2. HackAssist shows a list of fields to input (index and one or more of Name, Description, Priority, Category, Status )
 3. User inputs fields
 4. HackAssist displays confirmation message
-5. HackAssist shows list of all members, with that particular member's fields updated
+5. HackAssist shows list of all people, with that particular person's fields updated

 Use case ends.